Networks Tab: Manage Mediation Networks

 Best Way to Use the Networks Tab

 For some tasks, MoPub enables you to complete the same kind of work in multiple areas.
-One example of this is managing your waterfall.
-For waterfalls, your first task is adding mediation networks, and that is something you can only do in the Networks tab.
-But after that, for the rest of your waterfall setup, while you can continue in the Networks tab tab, we recommend that you return to the Orders tab and set up your waterfall using line items.
+One example of this is managing your demand sources.
+For a diverse monetization setup, your first task is adding mediation networks, and that is something you can only do in the Networks tab.
+But after that, for the rest of your monetization setup, while you can continue in the Networks tab tab, we recommend that you return to the Orders tab to finalize your demand sources setup.

 This is the approach we recommend: